EvesLastDescendant/barbershopp/README.md

 - [Axios] (<https://axios-http.com/docs/intro>)

-as the app development goes on, dependencies needed will be added
+as the app development goes on, dependencies needed will be listed above.

 ### Features